sbinet/fubsy/doc/guide/language.rst

           supports all of the syntax shown here, but almost none of the required backend code has been implemented yet.

-.. note:: There's no provision for builds with multiple build scripts
-          (aka "hierarchical builds") yet.
-I'm leaning towards a simple ``include FILENAME`` syntax (like Make), with automatic reinterpretation of filenames in child scripts (like SCons).
-Join the `fubsydev mailing list
+.. note:: One more top-level element is planned for the future:
+          ``include``.
+I think that's how Fubsy will support hierarchical (multi-directory) builds.
+Join the `fubsydev
-          <http://fubsy.gerg.ca/lists/>`_ if you want to help shape
-          the design of Fubsy!
+          mailing list <http://fubsy.gerg.ca/lists/>`_ if you want to help shape the design of Fubsy!

 (Some) whitespace is significant
 --------------------------------